sudobyter-hub/YBD/README.md

 # YBD
-Youtube Downloader to download audio immediately from youtube using the terminal for N00BS
+Youtube Downloader to download audio immediately from youtube to make it much easier for begginers

 # important Note